joestalker1/DW/README.md

 * GetAccount and Transfer are fast operations.
 * Unit-tests contains the concurrent tests as well.
 * To rollback account balance,I used transferLog status,updateAt and Account updateAt fields.
+* I suppose to CQRS and SAGA to build distributed high perfomant solution.